hmk2186/windows-welcome-ui/README.md

 * Smooth entrance animation
 * Centered layout resembling Windows 11
-* Responsive and modern design
 * No JavaScript used – CSS-only animation
-* Great for front-end UI/UX practice

 ## 🛠️ Technologies Used